Income assessment for full-time students

 - are in the final year of your course

 If your household income is below a certain level, you’ll get the full Student Loan for Maintenance together with a grant to help with living costs.
 If you’re from a higher income household it’s assumed that your parents, spouse or partner will make more of a contribution to supporting you while you’re studying - but you’ll still be able to get at least 75 per cent of the maximum Student Loan for Maintenance.

-To find our more about how full-time students are assessed, see ‘How income assessment works'.
 If you have any questions about whether you’ll be classified as dependent or independent, ask your local Student Finance NI office.